ChrisWaino91/spnsr/tasks.md

 Add stock to product promotion relation manager
 Remove create and create another from all views
-Make sure the stats are correct and actually based on clicks, orders, impressions
+Make sure the stats are correct and actually based on clicks, orders, impressions Ensure we cant create a promotion against a category that has one.
+That logic doesnt seem to work when creating a promo (Aftercreate doesnt seem to work.)

 Create some campaigns and store them in VS
 On demosite create an endpoint to store promotions, categories, products